Karina Fernandez: Television

 She has appeared regularly on British television, including appearances in Twenty Twelve, My Family, The Forsyte Saga, Married Single Other and Killing Eve.

 Film

 Her first major film was the multiple award-winning Happy-Go-Lucky, directed by Mike Leigh, where she played a flamenco teacher from Seville with emotional problems.
 She gained praise as one of the Top 10 Best Performances of 2008 That You May Not Have Heard About.

 She followed this up with a larger role in Another Year, also directed by Leigh.
 She has talked about her experiences working with Leigh in a Guardian video.

 In 2014, she appeared in historical comedy-drama film Pride as Stella.
 She also appeared in 2014 as Miss Coggins in the biographical drama Mr. Turner and plays Dido's Lament by Henry Purcell to Turner's (Timothy Spall) singing.

 Voice

-Fernandez has narrated two audio books – The Happy Home for Broken Hearts by Rowan Coleman, and Want to Know a Secret? by Sue Moorcroft. and “The Constant Princess” by Philippa Gregory.
+Fernandez has narrated or co-narrated a number of audio books, including The Happy Home for Broken Hearts by Rowan Coleman, Want to Know a Secret? by Sue Moorcroft and The Constant Princess by Philippa Gregory.